-RENEWABLE ENERGY STANDING OFFER LIMITED PURCHASE AND SALE PROGRAM (BUY-ALL/SELL-ALL) (Continued from Sheet No. D-21.00)
+RENEWABLE ENERGY STANDING OFFER LIMITED PURCHASE AND SALE PROGRAM (BUY-ALL/SELL-ALL)

 The Member-Consumer's control and protection system and site plan must be acceptable to the Cooperative and in accordance with these safety and reliability standards.
 This system shall provide for immediate automatic shutdown or separation of the Facility and the Cooperative system in the event of momentary or extended loss of power from the Cooperative, including loss of one or more phases if the Member-Consumer is generating three phase power.
 The shutdown or separation must continue until normal utility service is restored.
 The shutdown or separation shall occur when frequency, voltage, and/or current deviate from normal utility standards.
 The Member-Consumer shall be liable if the Member-Consumer's protection system fails to function.